michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 `vnet-hub` → **Peerings** → confirm both peerings show **Connected**.
 Repeat check from `vnet-spoke-ai` → **Peerings**.

 **9.2 — Verify Flow Logs Are Capturing Data**
+> Azure only creates the `insights-logs-networksecuritygroupflowevent` container the first time actual flow log data is written — this requires both the flow log configuration to be fully provisioned (5-10 minutes) and real traffic passing through one of the three NSGs.
+With no VMs or resources deployed into these subnets yet, there may be little to nothing to capture at this point in the build.
+Treat full verification of this step as deferred until Phase 3 deploys a resource into `snet-ai-workload`, or until Bastion connectivity to a real VM is tested.

-Storage account `stcontosoaiflowlogs` → **Containers** → confirm the `insights-logs-networksecuritygroupflowevent` container exists and contains JSON log files after some traffic has occurred.
+Storage account `stcontosoaiflowlogs` → **Containers** → check for the `insights-logs-networksecuritygroupflowevent` container once traffic exists.

 **9.3 — Verify Effective NSG Rules**
 Once a VM exists in `snet-ai-workload` (Phase 3+), use **Network Watcher** → **Effective security rules** to confirm only the Bastion-sourced rule and the default deny are in effect — no unexpected allow rules from platform defaults.